Vexillum albolineatum

 Vexillum albolineatum is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

-The length of the shell attains 14 mm.
+The length of the shell attains 14 mm and a smaller width, while having a uniquely marked orange and white texture.
+The entrance is somewhat long compared to the average snail.
+Like all ribbed miters, this species is carnivorous.

 Distribution

 This marine species occurs off Western Australia.